oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 _Examples_: A security vulnerability, a deviation from contractual or legal requirements.

 product
-:    is any deliverable (e.g. software, hardware, specification,...) which can be referred to with a name.
+:    is any deliverable (e.g. software, hardware, specification, or service) which can be referred to with a name.
 This applies regardless of the origin, the license model, or the mode of distribution of the deliverable.

 property